Junkers Come Here

-Junkers Come Here (ユンカース・カム・ヒア, Yunkāsu Kamu Hia) is a series of novels about Junkers (pronounced Yoon-kers), a miniature schnauzer, language-speaking dog, written by Japanese musician Naoto Kine as a member of TM Network since 1990.
+Junkers Come Here (ユンカース・カム・ヒア, Yunkāsu Kamu Hia) is a series of novels about Junkers (pronounced Yoon-kers), a Miniature Schnauzer, language-speaking dog, written by Japanese musician Naoto Kine as a member of TM Network since 1990.
+It was later adapted into an animated film.

 Media

 Anime

-An anime movie about a girl, Hiromi Nozawa, directed by Junichi Sato of Sailor Moon fame and shown in small chunks on Japanese TV before being released theatrically.
+An anime movie about a girl, Hiromi Nozawa, directed by Junichi Sato of Sailor Moon fame and shown in small segments on Japanese TV before being released theatrically.
 The original author, Kine also performed the film's opening song and acted in the film as Shintaro, Hiromi's father.
 The late Kazuo Komatsubara also worked on the film as a character designer and animation director.
 It won Best Animation Film at the 1995 Mainichi Film Awards.

 Hiromi appears on the outside to be a mature, resilient girl, but on the inside she feels like she's falling apart.
 She hardly sees her parents at all, as they are always busy with work.
 Then she learns that her parents are considering a divorce and she may have to make the heartrending choice of deciding which parent to live with.
 On top of that, Hiromi's tutor, Keisuke (on whom Hiromi has a crush), is getting married, and Hiromi fears that she soon will be completely alone.
 She finds herself comforted by Junkers, an unusual dog with the ability to speak and grant her three wishes.